 at any time approve an alteration or addition to the particulars referred to in section 21A(5).

-(2) If necessary, the Board may attach a condition of the kind described in section 21A(4) to an approval under subsection (1), and for that purpose section 21A(4) may be read with all necessary changes.
+(2) If necessary, the Commissioner may attach a condition of the kind described in section 21A(4) to an approval under subsection (1), and for that purpose section 21A(4) may be read with all necessary changes.

 [Section 21B inserted by No. 4 of 2002 s.
-18.]
+18; amended by No. 58 of 2010 s.
+50.]

 21C.
 Certificate relating to premises to be displayed

-(1) The Board shall issue to the registered person a certificate for each premises that are included in the registration of a car market operator in accordance with section 21A(5).
+(1) The Commissioner shall issue to the registered person a certificate for each premises that are included in the registration of a car market operator in accordance with section 21A(5).

 (2) The certificate shall state that the person is authorised under section 21A to provide the premises for a car market under the authority of the registration.